doctorluk/rotu-revolution/README.md

 * Mod File [mod.ff] (http://dl.survival-and-obliteration.com/cod4dl.php?s=rotu_r_dev&file=/mods/rotu-r-alpha/mod.ff)
 * The configs from the normal release can be used (downloadable on our project page, link at the top), unless noted otherwise

-In order to run these scripts, the content of this repository has to be put into a *scripts* folder.
+In order to run these scripts, the content of this repository has to be put into your mods folder.
 Using the *players/_players.gsc* as an example, it should be located here:

 `cod4-server-directory/mods/rotu-r-alpha/scripts/players/_players.gsc`